frizensami/haskell-optimization/README.md

 addOneStatsIdleCycle (ProcessorStatistics compute loadstore !idle misscount pid) = ProcessorStatistics compute loadstore (idle + 1) misscount pid
 ```
 #### Considering different data structures
-The simulator used a large data structure (Haskell's Data.Array) of many nested sub-structures (some lists, some more Data.Array-s).
+The simulator used a large data structure (Haskell's `Data.Array`) of many nested sub-structures (some lists, some more `Data.Array`-s).
 Every cycle, as some of this structure was modified and the rest were not accessed, a lot of copying had to be done and a lot of lazy evaluation was occuring with built up thunks.
 Our stopgap solution was to change to `Data.Array.Unboxed`, a drop in solution for our use case since our storage type was `Int32` - and we suddenly had less overhead in time and space.
 Other options for improving this data structure could have been `Data.Array.DiffArray`, `Vector`, or `STArray/STUArray`, perhaps even `IOArray`.

 I recommend very carefully choosing your backing data structure and consider the monad you intend to work in if you want to use mutable arrays.